-Student accounts can be set up by the school or district manager.
+The school or district manager can set up student accounts.
 Once set up, the student logs in by entering a username and password.
 The student will then see a welcome screen like this:

 The student then selects the CBMmath Automaticity tile to start the assessment.

 A Group Proctor account is one that allows an assigned adult to open and start an assessment for students but does not allow access to other FastBridge system features or student scores.
 To access CBMmath Automaticity using a Group Proctor account, the adult logs in and selects the school, grade, and teacher whose class the students attend.
 Next, select Screening, then CBMmath Automaticity on the left navigation.
 This will display the names of the students in the class.
 The Proctor then selects the clock icon for the student and the student will be able to begin the assessment.

 Students have the option of using a mouse, touchscreen, or computer keyboard to select digits from the number line to enter their responses.
 Responses show up in the numerical entry box.

 Selecting the left arrow button will delete the digits in the box.

 After selecting the correct number(s), the students select the green arrow to proceed to the next question.